 If a child is unwell in school and showing COVID-19 symptoms, they will be taken to the ‘sick bay’ and parents will be contacted immediately.
 Please make sure we have up to date phone numbers.

 ALL PARENTS/ CARERS ARE EXPECTED TO COMPLY WITH THE NHS TEST AND TRACE PROCESS.

 All children will have a packed lunch.
 Reception & KS1 pupils will be provided with a packed lunch by school.
 Those KS2 pupils eligible for Free School Meals will also receive a school packed lunch.
-All other pupils should bring a packed lunch from home.
-They may use a packed lunch box.
+All other pupils have the option to either bring a packed lunch from home or pay for a school meal.